chip/chip.github.io-jekyll/_posts/2013-08-15-using-curly-brace-expansion-in-bash.md

 ---
 {% include JB/setup %}

-# Using curly brace expansion in bash

-Did you know that UNIX's bash shell offers a shortcut for specifying sometimes complex directory structures and filename combinations?
+Did you know that the bash shell in UNIX offers a shortcut for specifying sometimes complex directory structures and filename combinations?

 Well, it can, and that functionality is generally referred to as "curly brace expansion", or just simply "brace expansion".
 To illustrate this